krjoha/lol-match-history/README.md

     │                         generated with `pip freeze > requirements.txt`
     │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── riot               <- Source code for use in this project.
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── lol_match_history  <- Source code for use in this project.
     │   ├── __init__.py    <- Makes riot a Python module
     │   │
     │   ├── data           <- Scripts to download or generate data